 To improve the process for selecting ICANN Directors and address recommendations on Board composition the NomCom examined its operating procedures to establish clear and transparent skill sets, qualifications and criteria for Board Member selection; improve transparency; and established and published the selection procedures and processes the NomCom employs.
 The new NomCom guidelines, including internal NomCom procedures and a code of conduct, were approved by the Board and put into action.
 The NomCom now annually consults with the ICANN community and public on skill set requirements to consider when making appointments to leadership positions.
 The Board also embedded in its standard operating procedures a process to inform the NomCom annually by providing information on the existing Board’s skill sets.
 Pursuant to the recommendation the Board, after seeking outside consultation and guidance, approved compensation to the voting Directors.
 Finally, the Board now engages in interim training and orientations.
 To assess the Board’s performance in the areas addressed by NomCom’s implementation efforts, progress is tracked against skill-set benchmarks, and training and work program results.

 ICANN staff highlighted the following implementation actions to fulfill the purpose and goals of the recommendation.
-For example, “a) formal consultations during all ICANN meetings with all ACs (GAC declined to have such conversation in 2012) and SOs and its constituencies during the general assembly the previous year ( 2011) to identify all the characteristics and publish it; b) formal meeting with Board chair and CEO to collect their own opinion about Board member profile needed for the next selection; c) meeting with General Counsel to guarantee all members inside NOMCOM will understand the requirements for a Board position and other legal issues; d) meeting with the BGC to demand and receive the specific characteristics already existed inside the Board, which will be missing that next year and which are lacking and important for the Board; e) publishing the Identified and checked profile characteristics, as a guideline for candidate application information; f) publishing and up to date the TIMELINE for NOMCOM activities during the whole cycle of NOMCOM to guaranty transparency and facility to community and the candidates to follow; g) meeting with the company selected to help NOMCOM in a professional analysis for pre-selected board candidates, related to their personal and professional characteristics in order to debate with them on the main characteristics we were looking for and how their analysis will help the members to select the best candidates; h) similar meeting as in a) to recheck with the AC, SOs and constituencies during the first meeting of the year (2012) to orient NOMCOM’s members on the selection process; i) after the selection process, a Report was made and published matching matrix with the information asked by the community and Board and what the selected persons’ profiles for the Board member accomplished such requirements; j) at the general Assembly in 2012 meeting again with each AC, SOs and its constituencies in order to give them feedback about the NOMCOM activities and how we respected their requirements for the Board positions (and for their own positions).
+For example, “a) formal consultations during all ICANN meetings with all ACs (GAC declined to have such conversation in 2012) and SOs and its constituencies during the general assembly the previous year ( 2011) to identify all the characteristics and publish it; b) formal meeting with Board chair and CEO to collect their own opinion about Board member profile needed for the next selection; c) meeting with General Counsel to guarantee all members inside NomCom will understand the requirements for a Board position and other legal issues; d) meeting with the BGC to demand and receive the specific characteristics already existed inside the Board, which will be missing that next year and which are lacking and important for the Board; e) publishing the identified and checked profile characteristics, as a guideline for candidate application information; f) publishing and up to date the timline for NomCom activities during the whole cycle of NomCom to guaranty transparency and facility to community and the candidates to follow; g) meeting with the company selected to help NomCom in a professional analysis for pre-selected board candidates, related to their personal and professional characteristics in order to debate with them on the main characteristics we were looking for and how their analysis will help the members to select the best candidates; h) similar meeting as in a) to recheck with the AC, SOs and constituencies during the first meeting of the year (2012) to orient NomCom members on the selection process; i) after the selection process, a Report was made and published matching matrix with the information asked by the community and Board and what the selected persons’ profiles for the Board member accomplished such requirements; j) at the general Assembly in 2012 meeting again with each AC, SOs and its constituencies in order to give them feedback about the NomCom activities and how we respected their requirements for the Board positions (and for their own positions).
 Because of these efforts, ICANN staff feels that this recommendation has been 100 percent implemented through the work of the NomCom.

 ICANN staff did note that a process for constant improvement would be beneficial for example staff suggested utilizing “a more standard matrix to identify profile characteristics and do matching making after the process is done, may help the community to easily identify which is the expectations from new board members, and help the Board to analyze their performance.”